 I don’t usually teach ETR to beginners because the margin for error is much smaller on the right side of the histogram, failure (blown highlights) will ruin an image, and I probably won’t be with them long enough for them to master the technique.
 My advice to anyone trying to employ ETR in their photography is to know your camera well enough to know how far to the right you can push its histogram before the highlights aren’t recoverable.
 And when exposing to the right, you must-must-must rely on the RGB histogram, regardless of what the luminosity histogram says, to ensure that you haven’t clipped one of the color channels.

 All that said, even if you’re not employing the ETR technique, when you see your histogram bunched to the left with a large empty gap on the right, you should increase your exposure until the histogram looks more centered, or even a little skewed to the right.

-Despite an image that didn’t look good at all on my LCD, the histogram on my Sony a7R II showed me that I’d captured virtually all of the scene’s shadows and most of its highlights.
-And because I captured this image in raw mode, I was confident that I had even more shadow and highlight information than my histogram indicated, a fact instantly confirmed with a rightward tug of Lightroom’s Shadows slider.
-With minimal processing effort, I was able to achieve final result you see here.
-(This is why landscape photographers are always begging for cameras with more dynamic range, and also why I use the Sony a7RII.)
+Despite an image that didn’t look good at all on my LCD, the histogram on my Sony a7R II showed me that I’d captured virtually all of the scene’s shadows and most of its highlights (the center of a sunstar is too bright to capture).
+And because I captured this image in raw mode, I was confident that I had even more shadow and highlight information than my histogram indicated, a fact instantly confirmed with a leftward tug of Lightroom’s Highlights slider, and a rightward tug of the Shadows slider.
+With minimal processing, I was able to achieve final result you see here.
+(This is why landscape photographers are always begging for cameras with more dynamic range, and also why I use the latest Sony a7Rx body.)